-- Publishers will be able to select their own subjects from a short list
+- Publishers are now able to select their own subjects from a short list

-- A cataloguing statement will replace CiP entries for publishers to print in their books:
+- A cataloguing statement has replaced CiP entries for publishers to print in their books:

-- The National Library will continue to upgrade prepublication record to a full catalogue record once the legal deposit copy of your book has been processed.
-This catalogue record will be discoverable on the Library's public catalogue and Trove
+- National Library staff will still upgrade your book's prepublication record to a full catalogue record once the legal deposit copy of your book has been processed.
+This catalogue record is discoverable on the Library's public catalogue and Trove

-- National Library staff will still be available to assist with your enquiries
+- National Library staff are available to assist with your enquiries

 I have more questions – who should I contact?